shiftstack/dev-install/README.md

 dev-install requires up to date versions of `ansible` and `make`, both of which must be installed manually before invoking dev-install.

+If installing OSP 16.1 with official rhel 8.2 cloud images, it is required that the cloud-init service be disabled before deployment as per [THIS](https://review.opendev.org/c/openstack/tripleo-heat-templates/+/764933)

+At present the deployment depends on a valid DHCP source for the external interface (br-ex) as per [THIS](https://github.com/shiftstack/dev-install/blob/main/playbooks/templates/dev-install_net_config.yaml.j2#L9)

 All other requirements should be configured automatically by ansible.
 Note that dev-install doesn't require root access on the machine it is invoked from, only the target host.

 ## Running dev-install